 I had a list of about 150 URLs after completing this little task.
-It takes about on hour (maybe two) to do so.
+It takes about an hour (maybe two) to do so.

 The next thing you are doing is just clicking open every url one by one.
-Find the contact page of the website and send them a friendly email.
+Then find the contact page of the website and send them a friendly email.

 Just tell them:

-I noticed you have used on of my photos on your website.
+I noticed you had used one of my photos on your website.
 On this page in particular:

 *url to the page*